jaaxk/My-Neural-Network-Implementation/README.md

 This project was a way for me to understand the very specifics of how existing Python libraries like tensorflow and scikit-learn work.
 The following are the functions that I've implemented:

 Activation Functions:

-Relu
+Relu,
-Relu Derivative
+Relu Derivative,
 Softmax

 Loss Functions:

 Cross entropy

 Optimization Functions:

-Random Search
+Random Search,
 Stochastic Gradient Descent (unfinished, trying to work out backpropagation)

 Preprocessing:

-To Categorical
+To Categorical,
 Normalize

 The tests.py and tests.ipynb are an example of how to use this module on an example dataset, WineQT.csv.